 So she posts the patients’ financial doings over the past few months.
-It showed a drain of finances from all the Acutes except one – McMurphy.
+It shows a drain of finances from all the Acutes except one—McMurphy.

 The Acutes start joking with him about it and he brags that if he stays for a year, he’ll have enough money to retire to Florida the rest of his life.

-And so they did start to get suspicious.
+And so they do start to get suspicious.

 After they’d been wondering for about a week, Big Nurse brings it up in the afternoon meeting.
 She makes sure McMurphy isn’t at that meeting.

 Nurse Ratched starts the meeting by saying she thinks the men would like to discuss Mr. Randle Patrick McMurphy without him there.

 They start by telling funny stories about him.
 Then they start asking why he is the way he is— what makes him tick?